 Currency: Rwandan Franc

 Official languages: Kinyarwanda, French, English

-There are plenty of ways to explore the varied landscapes of Rwanda whether you game drive through the savannah-like plains of Akagera National Park, kayak in Lake Kivu, climb the misty Virunga Volcanoes or simply relax on lakeshore beaches.
+Rwanda is generally a small country but there are plenty of ways to explore the varied landscapes whether you drive through the savannah-like plains of Akagera National Park or Kayak in Lake Kivu or climb the Misty slopes of the Virunga Volcanoes to see gorillas or simply relax on Lakeshore beaches.

 With the help of our Safari Specialists, you can visit Rwanda with your own Tailor-made itinerary today.